 Schwerer Transporthubschrauber (STH)

 "The aim remains to replace the previous CH-53G model in good time," said the ministry.
-However, the schedule is postponed so that a contract can no longer be reached in the coming year.
+However, the schedule was postponed so that a contract can no longer be reached in the coming year.
 The project will also be continued with "changed specifications".
 A decision on how to proceed should be made by the end of the year.

 The Left declared that it welcomed "the timely non-implementation of the procurement project".
 "In 2021 Germany will have the highest debt level since the existence of the FRG", said the left chairman in the defense committee, Alexander Neu.
 "In short, Germany has more important challenges to master than buying expensive military toys, especially since Germany is not threatened by any state."

 The Green defense politician Tobias Lindner spoke of an "end to the heavy transport helicopter" as a bitter sign for the troops.
-It is unclear how the soldiers should carry out their tasks without new helicopters.
+It was unclear how the soldiers should carry out their tasks without new helicopters.
 The operational readiness will continue to deteriorate.
 "The continued operation of outdated systems is time-consuming and very expensive.
 The ministry approached the procurement project with complete naivety," said Lindner.
 To the defense minister's address, he said: "Kramp-Karrenbauer has no plan B, a new tender alone does not solve any problems."

 In November 2018 Germany's parliamentary budget committee approved the Luftwaffe's future heavy transport helicopter acquisition program.
 For the foreseeable future, the German Armed Forces will need a successor for the medium-sized transport helicopter CH-53G.
-The Bundeswehr is flying an older version of the CH-53, which should be phased out by 2030 at the latest.
+The Bundeswehr was flying an older version of the CH-53, which should be phased out by 2030 at the latest.
 The new helicopters, which are budgeted at just under four billion euros, are said to be delivered to the Bundeswehr between 2023 and 2029.
 An RFP (Request for Proposal) was sent to the manufacturers in May 2018.

-The procurement program STH (Schwerer Transporthubschrauber - Heavy Transport Helicopter) is for about 45 to 60 helicopters worth about four billion euros.
+The procurement program STH (Schwerer Transporthubschrauber - Heavy Transport Helicopter) was for about 45 to 60 helicopters worth about four billion euros.
 Only the Sikorsky CH-53K King Stallion and the Boeing CH-47 from Boeing are considered the only competitors according to the requirements of the Air Force.
 This repeats the bidding competition of the 1960s, when the Bundeswehr had to decide between the CH-53 and the Chinook.
-The Bundeswehr is to receive in the coming decade, according to information from military circles 45 to 60 heavy transport helicopters.
+The Bundeswehr was to receive in the coming decade, according to information from military circles 45 to 60 heavy transport helicopters.

 By 2018 the German Air Force needed a successor device for their heavy helicopter CH-53.
 Lockheed offered the Sikorsky CH-53K, which completed its international premiere at the International Aerospace Fair ILA 2018.
 Likewise in the sky was the competition model of Boeing, the CH-47 "Chinook".
 Boeing's European marketing director Drew Magill advertised that his group already employs 600 people in Germany and works with 100 German suppliers.
 He promised to expand the research centers in Neu-Isenburg and Munich, when the German Armed Forces decided on the "Chinook".